Showing posts with label Thi. Janaki Raman. Show all posts

 After due calculation, it stood at three thousand and forty-seven rupees.

 “Don’t ever beg to condone this amount.
 You have to pay him off without leaving a paise.
-You understand it?”
+Do you understand it?”

 “First, get well, Akka.
 There is no urgency for it now.”